Can You Make Money From Pixabay and Freerangestock?

 Take a look at the “popular downloads” category on photo-sharing websites to get an idea of what is in demand.
 For example, many e-book covers are created using a free image download.
 Business people may search for pictures to enliven a PowerPoint presentation.
 Teachers need photos to illustrate natural science and geography lessons.

-The video below highlights current design trends and gives you some idea of the kind of images people want to download.
+The video below gives you some ideas on the type of images people want to share and download.

 Quality Submission Guidelines